sangtaeha/BLE-Mesh-Project/README.md

 ## Initial Configuration
 * Once the webserver is launched, navigate to the Add devices tab, enter the number of nodes to be provisioned.
 * Then Click on the start provision button.
 * Kindly wait till all the nodes are provisioned.
-* Click Error 404 tab.
-* <b> Please use <em>Error 404</em> page carefully.
-Once you have pre-configured the network clicking on this view shall load the Mesh_demo.json values into our MongoDb.
-If you click multiple times, it will duplicate the chip and group entries.
-So, please use this view carefully.</b>
-* Then the user can schedule jobs through the provisioner.
+* Then the user can schedule jobs through the Webserver.
 * Some times the provisioner might take time to respond even after sending the command, in that case the system would reinstantiate the command and returns only after the command is successful.

 <!-- DEMO -->